Nathan Tyson: Kilmarnock

 Tyson signed for Kilmarnock on 12 September 2016, having agreed a contract to the end of the 2016–17 season.
-Kilmarnock announced in their match programme on 5 April 2017 that Tyson had been released from his contract.
+Kilmarnock announced in their match programme on 5 April 2017, that Tyson had been released from his contract.

 Wycombe Wanderers (second spell)

 On 3 July 2017, Wycombe Wanderers announced that Tyson had returned to the club on trial.
-After playing in some of Wycombe's pre-season friendlies, it was announced on 25 July 2017 that Tyson had signed a one-year deal to return to Wycombe.
+After playing in some of Wycombe's pre-season friendlies, it was announced on 25 July 2017, that Tyson had signed a one-year deal to return to Wycombe.
 On 23 April 2018, Tyson signed a one-year extension keeping him at Wycombe Wanderers until the summer of 2019.

-Chesterfield
+Non-League

 He was released by Wycombe at the end of the 2018–19 season.
 Then went on to sign on for Chesterfield following the 2020-21 season.

 On 22 January 2022, Tyson signed for Alfreton Town on a one-month loan from Chesterfield.
 Tyson was released by Chesterfield at the end of the 2021–22 season.

-Grantham Town

 In July 2022, he dropped down to newly-relegated Northern Premier League Division One East side Grantham Town following his release from Chesterfield.

+Tyson joined Ilkeston Town prior to the commencement of the 2023–24 season following an impressive pre-season.
+On 15 August 2023, he scored his debut goal in a 4-0 win over Gainsborough Trinity.
+In September 2023, he briefly joined Long Eaton United before signing for Basford United in December of that year.

+Tyson left Basford United, subsequently joining Clay Cross Town F.C., of the United Counties League, ahead of the 2024/25 season.
+He made his debut for Clay Cross Town in the first match of the season, a 1–3 defeat at Stapleford Town on 27 July 2024, but did not play again for the club.